THE TRUTH ABOUT SOYA | IS SOY SAUCE KETO?

 |

-Time to read 18 min
+Time to read 19 min

-At The Keto Collective, when we are not coming up with the tastiest keto bars and keto cookies in the U.K., we often think about our health, and what we are putting in our bodies.
+At The Keto Collective , when we are not coming up with the tastiest keto bars and keto cookies in the U.K ., we often think about our health, and what we are putting in our bodies.

+Soya often comes up as an interesting but controversial ingredient.
 Soya is high in protein and can be found in many forms such as tofu, tempeh, soya milk, and more.

 While it may seem like a healthy choice, there are thought to be some potential health risks associated with consuming too much soya.
 You’ve probably heard a lot of conflicting information about soya and its effects on your health and weight loss.